alexavdb/vpn/README.md

 Sample output:

 ```
- 👋 Disconnecting from AzireVPN in Germany (Berlin)…
+ 👋 Disconnecting from AzireVPN in Germany (Berlin)...
  ✅ Done.
 ```